Last updated: April 1, 2015

 - Employ any technique to otherwise misrepresent, hide or obscure any information in identifying the point of origin or the transmission path;

 - Use a third party's internet domain name, or be relayed from or through a third party's equipment, without permission of the third party;

 - Contain false or misleading information in the subject line or otherwise contain false or misleading content;

-- Fail to comply with additional technical standards described below;
+- Fail to comply with additional technical standards described below; or

 - Otherwise violate this Agreement.

-- Warranties and Representations
+- Representations by Subscriber